dan-kwiat/kitchen-recipes/components/kombucha.md

 _Tip: start brewing tea for the next batch before bottling this batch._

-Once the tea has fermented long enough, slowly pour the liquid through a clean seive into a large jug, keeping the scobies in the jar.
+Once the tea has fermented long enough, slowly pour the liquid through a clean sieve into a large jug, keeping the scobies in the jar.

 Find some clean bottles with completely airtight lids i.e. flip top bottles.
 Add flavourings to each bottle e.g. root ginger, lemon/orange juice, handful of